dimagi/commcare-hq/custom/CONTRIBUTING.rst

 ------------
 Custom code should rely on as few dependencies as possible which will increase the burden of maintenance long term.
-This means that the code should rely only on the common and public interfaces to the rest of the core code, and stricly avoid coupling to implementation details or undocumented behaviors.
+This means that the code should rely only on the common and public interfaces to the rest of the core code, and strictly avoid coupling to implementation details or undocumented behaviors.

 In addition custom modules should avoid new external dependencies whenever